boryspaulewicz/matematyka_dla_psychologow/rozdzialy/Koniunkcja_ze_strzalek.md

 -- znaczy to samo, co to (odczepienie ciala i podstawienie dowod_koniunkcji_ab) ... dowod_koniunkcji_ab a (fun (hp : a) => fun (hq : b) => hp)

--- ... a ponieważ (obliczenie na poziomie typu dowod_koniunkcji_ab) ...
+-- ... a ponieważ (obliczenie na poziomie typu aplikacji dowod_koniunkcji_ab a) ...
 dowod_koniunkcji_ab a : (a → b → a) → a

--- ... i ...
+-- ... jak również ...
 (fun (hp : a) => fun (hq : b) => hp) : (a → b → a)

--- ... to ten term ma typ a, czyli jest dowodem a: dowod_koniunkcji_ab a (fun (hp : a) => fun (hq : b) => hp) : a
+-- ... to ten term ma typ a, czyli jest dowodem zdania a: dowod_koniunkcji_ab a (fun (hp : a) => fun (hq : b) => hp) : a
 ```